infinitydaemon/OpSec-Kernel/mesa-vulkan/docs/envvars.rst

    If defined debug information will be printed to stderr.
 If set to ``verbose`` additional information will be printed.

-.. envvar:: LIBGL_DRIVERS_PATH

-   colon-separated list of paths to search for DRI drivers

 .. envvar:: LIBGL_ALWAYS_INDIRECT

    if set to ``true``, forces an indirect rendering context/connection.